Complete Game Art Project

 Robots connect fine with the steampunk theme, which makes them a good choice for the main game character.
 The can be simplified enough to explain the creation process and yet do all the animations and game mechanics needed for a platform game.

-In the next post I will get started on a character design with some sketches and creation in Inkscape.
+This should conclude the initial ideas for the “Complete Game Art Project”.
+In the next post I will get started on a character design with some sketches and the initial creation in Inkscape.